IntelliTect/Coalesce/docs/pages/modeling/model-components/attributes/controller.rst

     .. note::

-        If you inherit from the generated API controllers and override their methods without setting :csharp:`ApiActionsProtected = true`, all non-overriden actions from the generated controller will still be exposed as normal.
+        If you inherit from the generated API controllers and override their methods without setting :csharp:`ApiActionsProtected = true`, all non-overridden actions from the generated controller will still be exposed as normal.